 What are pools, riffles & runs?

-When the current increase, it can excavate a deep pool.
+When the current increases, it can excavate a deep pool.
 In this pool, the current is much slower and the sediment carried here settles out.
 As the sediment builds up though, it can cause the water to get shallower – and remember when water gets shallower it causes the current to speed up because the same amount of water is forced through a smaller area – this increased current is called a riffle.
 Riffles are shallower, faster moving areas of a stream, and their fast water starts to dig the channel deeper, creating a run.
 This run is usually characterized with a more moderate current and it will continue until reaching the next pool where the process repeats.

 This is what leads to the typical pool-riffle-run configuration, which is very noticeable in smaller streams, but can be harder to identify in larger bodies of water.